 Once you get past the age of 35, if you are not full-time in a major market your chances are extremely slim.
 You can WAIT for others to recognize you or MAKE them recognize you by showing up and doing the work.
 Which one will it be?

 Resting on Tenure

-I was talking to an Black programmer that told me he does not actively use social networks (or anti social networks which is indeed what they really are) and he stated that he did not see any value in it.
+I was talking to a Black programmer that told me he does not actively use social media and he stated that he did not see any value in it.
 So we get to a certain point in our careers and we think we no longer have to DO THE WORK?
-You think your tenure equals leverage?
+Do you think your tenure equals leverage?
 In this industry, your tenure equals